What does gender dysphoria feel like?

 Affirming hormones: Affirming hormones can be given to people who have already gone through puberty.
 Gender-affirming hormones are more aligned with the person's experienced gender, explains Lawrence.
 Affirming hormones retract some secondary characteristics such as chest hair, menses, erections, deepening of the voice, and breast development.

 Gender-affirming surgeries: There are many different gender-affirming surgical procedures available.
 Some people may choose to pursue breast augmentation or chest-masculinizing surgery/subcutaneous mastectomy (breast tissue removal, commonly known as top surgery).
-There is a vast array of facial feminization surgical procedures, including the reduction of the Adam's apple and reshaping of the nose, cheek bones, jawline and other facial features which develop during male puberty.
+There is a vast array of facial feminization surgical procedures, including the reduction of the Adam's apple and reshaping of the nose, cheek bones, jawline and other facial features.
 There are also many procedures which alter genitals to reflect one’s gender expression.
 Some of the masculinizing procedures include hysterectomy and phalloplasty (in which a phallus is created); feminizing procedures include testicle removal and vaginoplasty, in which a vaginal canal is created and the penis and testicles are removed.
 Consulting with a surgeon who performs gender-affirming surgeries can help you navigate gender dysphoria and options available to you.

 What resources exist for gender dysphoria?